timnew/response_builder/README.md

 }
 ```

-## Handle empty data model in `WithEmptyData`
+## Handle empty data model in `WithEmptyValue`

-By default `WithEmptyData` is smart enough to understand the common data types:
+By default `WithEmptyValue` is smart enough to understand the common data types:

 * `null` is always treated as `empty content`
 * Anything implements `Iterable`